elManto/elmanto.github.io/posts/welcome.md

 Once I executed Joern on a different machine with much more RAM (128 GB) it could terminate, even though it took something around 24 hours.
 That being said, honestly I have to point out that the actual time to get CodeQl parsing the source code is probably more, as the compilation step failed several times before I could find a correct setup in terms of dependencies, compiler, toolchain, etc.

+The fact that CodeQl requires the compilation of the project inherently affects its usability as in general compile a project is not fun and it is very likely that it will take more time to guess the exact configuration to build it.
+This hints that we could prefer Joern to analyse small-to-medium codebases as well as portions of larger ones.
+For example, one may want to statically analyse only the authentication module of a huge project.
+In this scenario Joern is the best and the only thing we have to do is launch it and generate the CPG to query over it.
+But if our necessity is to consider the entire code of a program, then our first try should be more probably with CodeQl, at least in terms of parsing of the source code.

+A particularly interesting use case instead, is to statically analyse decompiled code, i.e., the output of a decompiler.
+I focused on this topic for my research paper entitled ``The Convergence of Source Code and Binary Vulnerability Discovery - A Case Study'' and thus I will not go into details.
+The only thing that I let you note is that in this specific case where the pseudocode typically cannot be recompiled, we had to manually fix the decompiler's output before compilation-based tools such as CodeQl could correctly execute.
+Thus, in this scenario, my suggestion is that Joern can probably result in a better feasibility of the approach.

+To conclude with this first part, I would say there is definitely no winner, even though according to the situation and the goal of the analysis one tool can do better than the other one.

 ## Queries